CharlesIVEE/docs.rocketpool.net/src/guides/node/create-validator.md

 Once the transaction completes, you will be given the address of your new minipool contract on the eth1 chain and its corresponding validator public key on the Beacon Chain.
 You can visit these with any block explorers if you'd like.

+::tip NOTE
+If you are using rocketarb, there is a chance that your priority fee being too low will result in the transaction being reverted.
+By default, the rocketarb will try X number of times to push the transaction through before reverting back to the initial stages of the deposit process, resubmitting the dry-run to produce new estimates for cost and profitability.

 ## Confirming a Successful Stake